fyquah/fyquah.github.io/_posts/2015-08-13-london-cycle-hire-stats.md

 ## Conclusion?

-From interpreting the data:
+From interpreting the data, with some biased subjective opinions: (In the order of significance)

-The significant factors are:

-* Weather ( causes a upwards / downwards trend )
+Londoners cycle primarily when:

-* Tube strikes ( causes sudden peaks )
+* **Tube strikes** ( causes sudden peaks in the proportion graph )

-Other factors:

-* Scheduled closures ( causes a small peak )
-* Holidays ( Prefer not to cycle )
-* Non-recurring visits ( causes a rather unpredictable cycle-hiring schedule on weekends )
+* They need to get to **work** ( more cycle hires on weekdays than weekends )

-It is quite fun how such simple data and data transformation methods can give us insights on the city!
+Londoners adjust their cycling schedules based on the **weather**, prefering not to cycle during winter. ( more cycle hires on summer than winter )

+Londoners prefer not to cycle during holidays.
+Occasionally (inpredictable how often), Londoners prefer to hire cycle for **non-recurring visits**. ( the higher average deviation during weekends )

+Londoners will prefer to cycle during a **scheduled closures**, but the effect is much less significant than tube strikes. ( trends in christmas and new year )

+_At least this is what I think_

 <div id="appendix"></div>
 ## Appendix: Understanding the Week Proportion Transformation